p0nce/d-idioms/idioms/Four ways to use the static keyword you may not know about.md

 int numEngines = 4;                 // The normal way to declare a TLS variable.
 ```

-Similarly for functions:
+Similarly for top-level functions:

 ```
-static int add(int a, int b)        // You can leave out "static".
+static int add(int a, int b)        // You can leave out "static" at top-level.
 It does nothing.
 {
     return a + b;
 }